socek/pymk/doc/source/api/task.rst

     Path to a file which will be created.
 This file will be checked testing which file is newwer.

+.. attribute:: Task.name

+    Set this attribute If you want to have different name then the class name (for example like this '/install/something').

 .. method:: Task.build()

     What to do with this task to rebuild it.
 This method needs to be reimplemented after inheriting.

-.. attribute:: Task._name

-    Set this attribute If you want to have different name then the class name (for example like this '/install/something').

 4.1.2 Dependency methods
 ========================